Emergency medical services in Norway: Air ambulance

 As Norway has a very scattered population with many small towns and villages that are located far from hospitals and treatment centers, land ambulances are supplemented by both helicopters and fixed wing aircraft.
 These are organized nationally, under the title Norwegian Air Ambulance.
 Participants in the air ambulance scheme include the Royal Norwegian Air Force 330 Squadron, and also one privately owned company (Lufttransport) and one not-for-profit foundation (Norsk Luftambulanse).
 The relationship with the private company and the foundation are contractual, and currently extend to 2014.

 Marine ambulance

 Norway's very nature and the fact that many communities are better accessed by water than by land have resulted in the use of dedicated, high speed water ambulances.
 Such services may be provided directly, or may be contracted out to a larger marine transportation company.
 Water ambulances may be found in Oslo and Stavanger, among other locations.

 Standards

 Staffing

 Ambulances are usually staffed by two emergency medical technicians.
-Ambulances in Norway have traditionally been manned by EMTs with only 2 or 3 month courses in acute emergency medicine, however, an increasing focus on the importance of prehospital medicine has resulted in such courses being phased out, in favor of a far more comprehensive 2+2 year education process.
+Ambulances in Norway have traditionally carried EMTs with only 2 or 3 month courses in acute emergency medicine, however, an increasing focus on the importance of prehospital medicine has resulted in such courses being phased out, in favor of a far more comprehensive 2+2 year education process.
 At a national level, effort is being made to reduce the number of ambulances staffed by personnel on home call, but this arrangement still occurs fairly frequently in rural areas.